Couple in custody on multiple drug felonies

 Undersheriff Ron Elges said more than 2 ounces of suspected methamphetamine, 8 grams of psilocybin mushrooms and $1,000 were seized.

 The arrest occurred 8:45 a.m.
-Wednesday at their Faris Court home on a warrant issued out of Tahoe Township Justice Court.
+Wednesday at a Faris Court home on a warrant issued out of Tahoe Township Justice Court.

 “I’m proud of the street enforcement team for their long investigative hours and thankful for the assistance of the Tri-Net Task Force,” Sheriff Dan Coverley said.